kiwicopple/paul.copplest.one/docs/blog/design.md

 - You may occasionally want to implement some CSS layouts outside of the grid systems provided by Bulma or Tailwind.
 A couple of resources for learning are [testdriven.io/blog/css-grid](https://testdriven.io/blog/css-grid) and [every-layout.dev](https://every-layout.dev)
 - An awesome resource for creating printable UI mockups/wireframes templates: [github.com/alexadam/printable-mockups](https://github.com/alexadam/printable-mockups)
 - Rules for Intuitive UX - [learnui.design](https://learnui.design/blog/4-rules-intuitive-ux.html)
+- The Baymard Institute: An evidence-based trove of UX best practices - [baymard.com](https://baymard.com/)